Hyundai Hope On Wheels

 -

-Children's Hospital of Philadelphia: Dr. Adam Wolpaw received $400,000 Scholar Hope Award to advance immunotherapy research for neuroblastoma; Dr. Timothy Spear received $250,000 Young Investigator Award for vaccination strategies in cancer treatment (CHOP has received over $7.2 million total from HHOW)
+Children's Hospital of Philadelphia: Dr. Adam Wolpaw received $400,000 Scholar Hope Award to advance immunotherapy research for neuroblastoma; Dr. Timothy Spear received a Young Investigator Award for vaccination strategies in cancer treatment (CHOP has received over $7.2 million total from HHOW)

 -